 Hazelbert - A cross between Hazel - Corylus americana - and Filbert - Corylus avellana

 The Hazelbert is a bush hardy to zone 3 producing big hazelnuts double the size of our native Beaked Hazel.

 Our seedlings originate from a Hazelbert that has been producing nuts for 20 years in zone 3.
-No disease has been detected and always yields heavy crops without any special care.
+No disease has been detected and it always yields heavy crops without any special care.
 Although untested and unable to guarantee its hardiness in zone 2, we believe it is worth trying.

 |Height at maturity||12 ft (3.5 meters)|